Our romantic 3 days in Paris itinerary

 We recommend La Boîte aux Lettres, a delightful French restaurant located just minutes away from Musée de Montmartre.
-It opens at 12pm and we recommend making a reservation several days in advance.
+It opens at 12pm, and we recommend making a reservation several days in advance.
 It is a bit tucked away, but as we told you before, we think that's a great thing.
 Better prices and better service.
-The menu is limited but really good.
+The menu is limited but perfect.

 Place du Tertre

 This is a small square located just a few minutes away from Musée de Montmartre and Sacré-Cœur.
 It's a cafe-lines cobbled square, known to be a place where artists hand around.
 You can have your portrait done here, which is, really, quite a lovely experience.

 You can either take the train for 20 minutes or walk for 30 and make your way to the beautiful Palais Garnier.
 This is a tricky one and let us tell you why.
 We love Palais Garnier so much, we believe anyone should book tickets in advance to see a show here.

 We booked tickets 3 months in advance and saw a fantastic ballet show.
 Included in the price you get to experience Palais Garnier's interior.
 People pay for a guided tour inside, but for just very little extra, you can get the full experience if booked well in advance.
 Just purchase your tickets in advance to enjoy a tour.